345950647/memstore/README.md

 # MemStore

 `MemStore` is a lightweight in-memory database written in Python.
-It supports key-value storage with integer IDs, single-field indexing, and basic CRUD operations.
+It supports key-value storage with integer IDs, single-field indexing, and filtering by field values.
 It uses dictionaries for data storage and retrieval.

 ---